Sign up to receive Your Orchestra's newsletter!

-Interview with Fabian Ziegler
+Interview with FABIAN ZIEGLER

 Fabian Ziegler joins Orchestra Wellington with Luca Staffelbach for Spring Symphony, Odyssey of Sound and Day of Percussion.
 We sat down and caught up with Fabian ahead of May's performances!